 The cloth face cover is meant to protect other people in case you are infected.

 Do NOT use a medical facemask meant for a healthcare worker.

 Continue to maintain about 6 feet between yourself and others.
 The cloth face cover is not a substitute for social distancing.

 Visit the Centers for Disease Control (CDC) website for further recommendations on how you can help minimize the spread of COVID-19 and other respiratory illnesses.

 Continue to seek updated, accurate information on COVID-19 and other health and safety concerns from recognized sources such as the CDC, WHO, and other official Government and Health Care Agencies.

-Lastly, while it is always a good idea to be aware of current recommendations to keep yourself and your family healthy and minimize the spread of illness, it is equally as important to make sure your home, car and workplace have emergency preparedness kits in place in case of any type of disaster, severe storm, or power outage.
+While it is always a good idea to be aware of current recommendations to keep yourself and your family healthy and minimize the spread of illness, it is equally as important to make sure your home, car and workplace have emergency preparedness kits in place for any type of disaster, severe storm, or power outage.